 Customer behavior analysis: Best accomplished with a CDP

 Identify loyal customers with high CLV, get those customers to buy more in the long run, and turn them into brand evangelists: That’s how you win with behavioral segmentation.

 For instance, with BlueConic, you can build customer behavior models with AI Workbench.
-You can utilize this machine learning functionality to discover new audience behavior patterns and build models to predict purchase and churn.
+You can utilize this machine learning functionality to discover new audience behavior patterns and build models to predict purchase and propensity to churn.